Alex McRae, GA

 Critically Acclaimed Writer

-After graduating from Troy University with degrees in music and English, Alex McRae taught high school and wrote advertising copy before turning to journalism in the early 1990s.
-He has been nominated for a Pulitzer Prize and received over forty journalism awards for news writing, feature stories, investigative journalism, and long-form special projects.
-His newspaper columns have been syndicated throughout Georgia, and his magazine feature stories have appeared in New York-based MediaWeek, Atlanta magazine, South Walton Life, Newnan-Coweta Magazine, and College Football Replay.
-He is now an author and ghostwriter whose resume includes business books, biographies, and over one hundred memoirs of World War II veterans.
+After graduating from Troy University with degrees in music and English, Alex taught high school and wrote advertising copy before turning to journalism in the early 1990s.
+He has been nominated for a Pulitzer Prize and has received over 40 journalism awards for news writing, feature stories, investigative journalism, and long-form special projects.
+His newspaper columns have been syndicated throughout Georgia, and his magazine feature stories have appeared in New York-based MediaWeek, Atlanta Magazine, South Walton Life, Newnan-Coweta Magazine, and College Football Replay.
+He is now an author and ghostwriter whose resume includes business books, biographies, and over one 100 memoirs of World War II veterans.

 As a Story Terrace writer, Alex interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.